-- 1. Ms. Alpana Sarna (also Presiding Officer)
+- 1. Ms. Alpana Sarna (Presiding Officer)

 - 2. Ms. Madhu Vij

 - 3. Mr. Subhash Chand Nagpal

 - 4. Mr. Prashant Aggarwal

+Jammu Factory:

+- 1. Ms. Alpana Sarna (Presiding Officer)

+- 2. Ms. Madhu Vij

+- 3. Mr. Bhupender Singh Sangwan

+- 4. Mr. Sanjay Kumar Sharma

-At least one-half of the Members shall be women.
+- At least one-half of the Members shall be women.

-The Presiding Officer and every member of the Internal Committee shall hold office for such period, not exceeding three years, from the date of their nomination and can be reappointed for further term(s).
+- The Presiding Officer and every member of the Internal Committee shall hold office for such period, not exceeding three years, from the date of their nomination and can be reappointed for further term(s).

-A quorum of 3 members is required to be present for the proceedings to take place.
-The quorum shall include the Chairperson, at least two members, one of whom shall be a female.
+- A quorum of 3 members is required to be present for the proceedings to take place.
+The quorum shall include the Chairperson, at least two members, one of whom shall be a woman.

+Disqualification of Presiding Officer or any member

-A Presiding Officer or any Member of the Internal Committee shall be removed from the Committee and the vacancy so caused shall be filled by fresh nomination, if
+A Presiding Officer or any Member of the Internal Committee shall be removed from the Committee, and the resulting vacancy will be filled through a fresh nomination, if:

-- (a) The contents of the complaint and identity of the aggrieved person, respondent and witnesses, any information related to conciliation and inquiry proceedings, recommendations of the Committee and the action taken by the Company is published, communicated or made known to the public, press and media in any manner; or - However, the information may be disseminated regarding the justice secured to any victim of sexual harassment without disclosing the name, address, identity or any particulars to lead to the identification of the aggrieved person and witnesses. - (b) Has been convicted for an offence or an inquiry into an offence under any law is pending against him/her; or - (c) Has abused his/her position as to render his/her continuation in office prejudicial to the public interest.
+- (a) The details of the complaint, the identities of the aggrieved person, respondent, and witnesses, any information related to the conciliation and inquiry proceedings, the Committee's recommendations, or the actions taken by the Company are made public, disclosed to the press, or communicated to the media in any form. - However, information may be shared regarding the justice obtained by any victim of sexual harassment, provided that the name, address, identity, or any other details that could lead to the identification of the aggrieved person or witnesses are not disclosed. - (b) Has been convicted for an offence or an inquiry into an offence under any law pending against him/her; or - (c) Has abused his/her position as to render his/her continuation in office prejudicial to the public interest.

-4. SCOPE
+SCOPE